Hacker Perspective: Telephony (basic information)

 Elisha Gray (inventor of the telephone)

-Publisher's Blurb (from the 2008 book: The Telephone Gambit): While researching Alexander Graham Bell at MIT’s Dibner
+Publisher's Blurb (from the 2008 book: The Telephone Gambit): While researching Alexander Graham Bell at MIT’s Dibner Institute, Seth Shulman scrutinized Bell’s

-Institute, Seth Shulman scrutinized Bell’s journals and within them he found the smoking gun, a hint of deeply buried historical
+journals and within them he found the smoking gun, a hint of deeply buried historical intrigue.
+Delving further, Shulman unearthed the surprising story behind the

-corruption, and unchecked ambition.
-Bell furtively—and illegally—copied part of Elisha Gray’s invention in the race to secure what
+invention of the telephone: a tale of romance, corruption, and unchecked ambition.
+Bell furtively—and illegally—copied part of Elisha Gray’s invention in the race to

-American Telephone and Telegraph Company, he hid his invention’s illicit beginnings.
-In The Telephone Gambit, Shulman challenges
+Telegraph Company, he hid his invention’s illicit beginnings.
+In The Telephone Gambit, Shulman challenges the reputation of an icon of invention, rocks the foundation of

-little we know about our own history.
+a corporate behemoth, and offers a probing meditation on how little we know about our own history.

 Accomplishments